ReDI-School/ux_ui_bootcamp/projects/03_web_application/1_milestone.md

 **Deliverables:**
 - Benchmark dashboard analysis, where you identify the key functionalities of this type of digital product.
-- Desktop research on user pains of the category you have chosen.
+- Desktop research on user pains in the category you have chosen.

 ##### Task 3: Design Proposal